shawn-nyk/tp/docs/DeveloperGuide.md

 ![Structure of the Logic Component](images/LogicClassDiagram.png)

 <div markdown="span" class="alert alert-info">

   :information_source: <strong>Note:</strong> Implementation of the command class is not accurate for commands independent of type as the diagram is simplified for better readability.
-  Click [here](#implementation-of-command-classes) to see how is it implemented in full.
+  Refer to the [command implementation](#implementation-of-command-classes) to see how is it implemented in full.

 </div>

 **API** :